 - Allow your child to eat the screened treats after returning from trick-or-treating and then send the remaining candy to the “Halloween Fairy” to remove the candy from the house.

 - Make sure that you brush your child’s teeth after eating their treats and before they head to bed.

 - Suggested tooth-healthy treats include microwave popcorn and cheese sticks.

 - Remember, non-candy options like stickers, pencils and small trinkets like temporary tattoos and glow-sticks are great alternatives.

-As a pediatric dentist, we strongly encourage you to take your children to the dentist twice a year to ensure their oral health is up to par.
-In addition to pediatric services at Coventry Dental we also do preventative, restorative, cosmetic, and emergency dentistry.
+We strongly encourage you to take your children to the dentist twice a year to ensure their oral health is up to par.
+In addition to kids dentistry at Coventry Dental Care we also do preventative, restorative, cosmetic, and emergency dentistry.
 For further information, take the time to schedule an appointment with one of our dentists.